-Using Grand Rapids, MI as a random city, I came up with an approximate cost to build the addition of $44,098, or $91.11 per square foot.
+Using Grand Rapids, MI as a random city, I came up with a rough estimated cost to build the addition of $72,214, or $100 per square foot.

-This cost to build is current and includes a General Contractor's markup.
-By using that same cost estimating software, you can run your own cost estimate for your house addition using your city and state and your own construction parameters.
-It's easy to use.
+This approximate cost to build is current for 2019 and includes a General Contractor’s markup of $8,301.
+By using that same cost estimating software, you can run your own approximate cost estimate for your house addition using your city and state and your own construction parameters.
+It’s easy to use.

-As you can see, building a house addition is like building a small house, and just as in building a new home, you can act as your own General Contractor and estimate the costs based on you hiring your own subcontractors (tradespeople) and buying the materials needed.
+As you can see, building a house addition is like building a small house, and just as in building a new home, you can act as your own General Contractor and estimate the costs based on you hiring your own building contractors or subcontractors (tradespeople) and buying the materials needed.

 The basic difference in estimating a home addition vs. a new home will be the increase of some square footage building costs.